-Finally, the application of Annex V point 9 to yeast extract was tackled in the GRIP document, as it was argued that the process to obtain the yeast extract is similar to the hydrolysis process used to obtain fatty acids.
-In this context, it is important to note that the list of substances exempted through Annex V point 9 is a closed list, and only those substances listed therein could benefit from this exemption (when meeting the conditions of the exemption).
+Finally, the application of Annex V(9) to yeast extract was tackled in the GRIP document, as it was argued that the process to obtain the yeast extract is similar to the hydrolysis process used to obtain fatty acids.
+In this context, it is important to note that the list of substances exempted through Annex V(9) is a closed list, and only those substances listed therein could benefit from this exemption (when meeting the conditions of the exemption).

-The idea of amending Annex V point 9 of REACH to read "substances such as the ones listed" is not acceptable to the Commission, as it will open the door to the exemption for registration, evaluation and downstream user provisions to an unknown number of substances and processes.
-Such an approach was not favoured during the recent review of Annexes IV and V, when point 9 was added to Annex V in the form of an exhaustive list with strict conditions, as it reads after the amendment.
+The idea of amending Annex V(9) of REACH to read "substances such as the ones listed" is not acceptable to the Commission, as it will open the door to the exemption for registration, evaluation and downstream user provisions to an unknown number of substances and processes.
+Such an approach was not favoured during the recent review of Annexes IV and $V^{25}$ , when entry 9 was added to Annex V in the form of an exhaustive list with strict conditions, as it reads after the amendment.